 Here’s a step-by-step guide on how to get residency as a freelancer.
 Then we’ll look deeper at the specific process of applying for the freelance visa.

-Step-by-step: How to get residency as a freelancer in Germany
+How to get a freelance visa in Germany

 An important note is that many of these processes can be done in parallel, so you don’t necessarily need to wait for one item in this list to finish in order to move onto the next one.